cyberalex4life/thunderbird-tray/README.md

 Be sure that `Iconify when minimized` is checked in the options of the tray icon, so that you can also hide zotero running this script, or using the modified launcher.

 ### Tested on
-- Linux Mint 18.3 Cinnamon 64-bit - for now
+- Linux Mint 18.3 Cinnamon 64-bit
+- Ubuntu 17.10 with Gnome Shell 3.26, 'gnome-session' install

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)